Types of Degrees Herbalism/Herbalist Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of herbalism majors is as follows:

 |Race/Ethnicity||Number of Grads|

 Salaries According to BLS

-Herbalism majors often go into careers with median salaries of $63,340.
+The median salary for someone in a career related to herbalism is $63,340.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.